Welcome to Subscribe On Youtube

 Description

-Over all possible rotations, return the rotation index K that corresponds to the highest score we could receive.
-If there are multiple answers, return the smallest such index K.
+Return the rotation index k that corresponds to the highest score we can achieve if we rotated nums by it.
+If there are multiple answers, return the smallest such index k.

 Example 1: